 The new report, Innovation in Payments: The Future is Fintech, follows on from Global Payments 2020: Transformation and Convergence and hones in on the growing influence of fintech in transaction banking.
 It assesses the direct and indirect impact of the new technology on payments and the way in which it is moulding client behaviour and fuelling expectations for better, faster and more innovative solutions across the payments spectrum.

 Cutting-edge technology holds great potential to transform how consumers and clients initiate and process transactions.
-It's no longer just a case of new currencies or faster payment methods, but an entire rethinking of how transfers of any "value" might be undertaken.
-More fintechs are graduating from the ranks of start-ups to multi-billion dollar listed companies: at least 4,000 fintech start-ups are active1 and global investment in fintech ventures tripled in 2014 to $12 billion2.
+It’s no longer just a case of new currencies or faster payment methods, but an entire rethinking of how transfers of any “value” might be undertaken.
+More fintechs are graduating from the ranks of start-ups to multi-billion dollar listed companies: at least 4,000 fintech start-ups are active and global investment in fintech ventures tripled in 2014 to $12 billion.

 “The fintech era is upon us and banks shouldn’t merely be mindful of this; they should also have a clear strategy in place in order to adapt to and benefit from fintech-fuelled changes,” said Ian Stewart, Chief Executive Officer of BNY Mellon's Treasury Services business.
 “While the banking industry is traditionally conservative about change, any hesitation or ambivalence here could be costly.
 In order to position themselves at the centre of the payments industry of tomorrow, banks must act today to understand, interact with, and cherry-pick from the full smorgasbord of fintech developments.”